Our Obligations and Commitment

 Correction of Personal Information and Further Information

-For access to personal information regarding you, for further information regarding our privacy and security policy or to lodge a written complaint regarding Acceleon’s handling of personal information contact us at:
+For access to personal information regarding you, for further information regarding our privacy and security policy or to lodge a complaint regarding Acceleon’s handling of personal information please use our contact us page or email us at email@example.com.

 We ask that your complaint contain the nature of your complaint, the alleged breach of Privacy Laws and the remedy you are seeking.
 Acceleon will respond to your complaint in writing within a reasonable period of time and in any event within 30 days.